avocado-framework/avocado/docs/source/guides/user/chapters/concepts.rst

 TAP
 ~~~

-TAP tests are pretty much like Simple tests in the sense that they are
+TAP tests are pretty much like executable tests in the sense that they are
 programs (either binaries or scripts) that will executed.
 The
 difference is that the test result will be decided based on the
 produced output, that should be in `Test Anything Protocol